 Their father, Jorge Mas Canosa, founded the company that would later become MasTec, and was a chief leader of Cubans in exile during the 1980s and 90s, establishing the influential Cuban American National Foundation.
 When he died unexpectedly in 1997 at the age of 58 from complications related to lung cancer, tens of thousands mourned him publicly in Miami.
 Many wept in the streets.
 Jorge would take up the reins as chairman in both of his father’s organizations.

 The family represents a story very familiar to many Miamians, of an immigrant family fleeing a beloved homeland they could no longer live in, to build themselves up and become successful, in this case massively, in a new country.
-Today extended members of the family are involved in business, foundations, and philanthropy across South Florida.
+Extended family membersare involved in business, foundations, and philanthropy across South Florida today.

 One glaring hole in Beckham’s quest for a club so far had been finding a nexus with Miami.
-Through the whole ordeal, the lid has been kept tightly sealed on planning and considerations for the club, with only a handful of public meetings held when needed, and limited information provided.
+The lid has been kept tightly sealed on planning and considerations for the club through the whole ordeal, with only a handful of public meetings held when needed, and limited information provided.
 There’s been little consultation with the community in this regard.

 Meanwhile, the Mas brothers have been looking to get into the sports business.
 They were in contention to buy the Miami Marlins from owner Jeffrey Loria, and offered over $1 billion to do so.
 Ultimately the team was sold to Derek Jeter, whose group the Mases tried to join as majority owners before having the offer declined.